 The Designer is not responsible for the accuracy of survey, nechanical, electrical, etc., information shown on this drawing.
 Refe to the appropriate Consultant's drawings before proceeding with the

-Construction must conform to all applicable codes and requirement of authorities having jurisdiction
+Construction must conform to all applicable codes and requirement

 The Contractor working from drawings not specifically marked 'For Construction' must assume full responsibility and bear costs for any corrections or damages resulting from his work.